cth/banpipe/README.md

 `bar([InFile],_,[OutFile]) :- ...`

 This predicate will be called (see below) with ground filenames.
-Banpipe guarantees that `InFile` is available when the predicate is called and expects are `OutFile` is available (has been written) when the predicate terminates.
+BANpipe guarantees that `InFile` is available when the predicate is called and expects are `OutFile` is available (has been written) when the predicate terminates.

-The task predicate gets called when a goal of a dependency rule in the banpipe script refers to the task predicate in its body, e.g.,
+The task predicate gets called when a goal of a dependency rule in the BANpipe script refers to the task predicate in its body, e.g.,

 `foobar <- foo::bar(['file:://tmp/infile']).`

 When the goal `banpipe::run(foobar,File)` is called then a new Prolog process will be started and the `/home/user/modules/foo/interface.pl` will be consulted (from the `/home/user/modules/foo/` directory).
 This prolog process will then call the `bar` task predicate with `Infile='/tmp/infile'` and `OutFile` being a unique filename generated by the system.
-When `banpipe::run(foobar,File)` finishes `File` is unified to this unique file.
+When `banpipe::run(foobar,File)` finishes, `File` is unified to this unique file.

 #### invoke_with/1 declaration

-Interface files may also contain an opptional `invoke_with/1` declaration, i.e., the declaration
+Interface files may also contain an optional `invoke_with/1` declaration, i.e., the declaration

 `:- invoke_with(swipl)`